"If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 “If anyone worships the beast and his image, and receives his mark on his forehead or on his hand,“he himself shall also drink of the wine of th e wrath of God, which is poured out full strength into the cup of His indignation.
 He shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.
 “And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name.”
 Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus.
 (Revelation 14:9-14)Even more awesome are the terrible judgments to be unloosed soon on the earth:

 Then I heard a loud voice from the temple saying to the seven angels, “Go and pour out the bowls of the wrath (thumos) of God on the earth.
 So the first went and poured out his bowl upon the earth, and a foul and loathsome sore came upon the men who had the mark of the beast and those who worshiped his image.
 Then the second angel poured out his bowl on the sea, and it became blood as of a dead man; and every living creature in the sea died.
 Then the third angel poured out his bowl on the rivers and springs of water, and they became blood.
-And I heard the angel of the waters saying:Since last March, I see God turning up the heat more and more every day to draw people around the world to Himself.
+And I heard the angel of the waters saying:Since the Lockdown of March 2020, I see God turning up the heat more and more every day to draw people around the world to Himself.
 At the same time He is sheltering His sheep tenderly!

 “You are righteous, O Lord,